SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/introduction/envir-and-tools.md

 **Pre-requisites:**

-* An administrator account for the tenant
+* An administrator account for the tenant or installation
 * An Expander Services license

-### Where does CRMSCript run?
+### Where does CRMScript run?

-You need to run your scripts in an environment that has a CRMSCript **interpreter**.
+You need to run your scripts in an environment that has a CRMScript **interpreter**.
 For SuperOffice CRM Online, this is available in the Sales and Service admin clients.

 **In Sales:**